NikKowPHP/social-brain/chapters/chapter-14.md

 As they left the room, Maria's boss pulled her aside.
 "You and your team handled that ambush well," he said, his expression grim.
 "You held it together.
 But make no mistake, this is a real loss.
 David got his pound of flesh.
 Now you have to lead your team through the fallout.
 That's the job now."

 In the debrief meeting, no one spoke.
-Mark stared at the blank whiteboard, his jaw tight.
+Mark stared at the blank whiteboard, his knuckles white where he gripped a dry-erase marker, his jaw tight.
 Jane methodically cleaned her glasses, a tiny, repetitive motion in the heavy silence.
 This was Maria's true final test: conducting her team through a bitter disappointment.
 She let them vent, validating their frustration.
 "It feels deeply unfair," she said.

 Hoping to salvage the moment, she tried to reframe the loss into a lesson.
 "We didn't win the budget we wanted, but I want you to look at what just happened.
 A month ago, a public attack like that would have torn us apart.
 Instead, we came together...
 What we've built is permanent."